 To apply the drywall mud, use a paint roller or trowel.
 If using a paint roller, lightly dip it into the premixed material, then roll it onto the wall from one side to the other until fully covered.

 To apply the paint with a trowel, start lightly sliding along the wall surface, forming ridges about a one-eighth inch deep, then use quick back-and-forth strokes until all areas are smoothly coated with an even thickness.

-In summary, mixing your own drywall mud is an important step when undertaking any DIY project involving repairs or renovations using this type of material.
+Mixing your own drywall mud is an important step when undertaking any DIY project involving repairs or renovations such as hanging sheetrock vertically on walls or ceilings.

-Not only does it allow for better coverage and control over how much compound is applied per session, but it also helps ensure that no premixed mortar has been sitting around too long or wasn’t stored correctly.
+The key to mixing your own drywall mud is finding the right ratio of water and pre-mixed powder.
+It allows for better coverage and control over how much compound is applied per session and helps ensure that no premixed mortar has been sitting around too long or wasn’t stored correctly.

 You Might be Interested: